beanandbean/CenTaD2016-DSR/report/final-report2.md

 sample tasks, to reduce the degree of overfitting in the tuning process, hence achieve more accurate results.

-With more data available, we can also attempt other state-of-the-art language models commonly used in nowadays' natural language processing algorithms.
-For example, neuron network-based models could score the words in a sentence with an arbitrary length of context in front of it, instead of a several-word context in a n-gram model.
-Hence, they may provide extra information and improve the accuracy of the algorithm as well.

-Also, the project can be extend to other larger scopes.
+Also, the project can be extended to other larger scopes.
 While the algorithm and scripts can all be reused, this would require more raw data of grammatically correct sentences in that respective scope.
 This could make the final product of the project more useful in daily use of correcting word order of auto-translated or other machine produced text,